APPENDIX. CODE OF CONDUCT FOR

 private interests and the investigator's professional responsibilities.
 A custody

-confidentiality of the case as necessary.
-The custody investigator should avoid
+of the case as necessary.
+The custody investigator should avoid cases in which

-which there is a conflict of interest.
-If in the course of providing custody
+conflict of interest.
+If in the course of providing custody parenting

 Communications with Judicial Officer